-In the field of tax evasion and tax avoidance, Luxembourg ensures compliance with its European and international engagements by adopting instruments impacting international tax planning and structuring in Luxembourg.
+In the field of tax evasion and tax avoidance, Luxembourg ensures to comply with its European and international engagements by adopting instruments impacting international tax planning and structuring in Luxembourg.

-In this context, Luxembourg has signed the OECD's multilateral convention, which entered into force on 1 August 2019, to implement tax treaty-related measures to prevent base erosion and profit shifting.
+In this context, Luxembourg signed the OECD's multilateral convention, which entered into force on 1 August 2019, to implement tax treaty related measures to prevent BEPS.24

-In addition, the Act of 21 December 2018 implemented into Luxembourg tax law the provisions of the anti-tax avoidance directive, ATAD I.31 Its main provisions consist of the interest limitation rule, the controlled foreign companies rule, hybrid mismatches rule, exit tax provisions and general anti-abuse rule.
+In addition, the Act of 21 December 2018 implemented into Luxembourg tax law the provisions of the anti-tax avoidance directive(ATAD I).25 Its main provisions consist of the interest limitation rule, the controlled foreign companies rule, the hybrid mismatches rule, the exit tax provisions and the general anti-abuse rule.

-On 25 March 2020, Luxembourg adopted an act33 implementing the EU directive on mandatory automatic exchange of information on reportable cross-border taxation arrangements (DAC6).34 DAC6 introduces a mandatory disclosure regime for potentially aggressive tax planning arrangements, and subsequent automatic exchange of the disclosed information between EU Member States.
+On 25 March 2020, Luxembourg adopted an act27 implementing EU Directive 2018/8222728 (DAC6) as regards mandatory automatic exchange of information in the field of (direct) taxation, in relation to reportable cross-border arrangements.
+DAC6 introduces a mandatory disclosure regime for potentially aggressive tax planning arrangements and subsequent automatic exchange of the disclosed information between EU Member States.

 DAC6 lists a series of characteristics or features that indicate a potential risk of tax avoidance ('hallmarks').
-DAC6 imposes an obligation on 'intermediaries' located in the EU such as tax advisers, accountants, lawyers, banks and financial advisers who are involved in the design, marketing or the implementation of arrangements that include one of the hallmarks to file a report on the relevant transaction with their local tax authorities.
-If the intermediary is located outside the EU or is bound by legal professional privilege, the obligation to report may pass to the relevant taxpayer.
+DAC6 imposes an obligation on intermediaries located in the European Union such as tax advisors, accountants, lawyers, banks and financial advisors who are involved in the design, marketing or the implementation of arrangements that include one of the hallmarks to file a report on the relevant transaction with their local tax authorities.
+If the intermediary is located outside the European Union or is bound by legal professional privilege, the obligation to report may pass to the relevant taxpayer.

 Luxembourg insolvency proceedings have, inter alia, the following effects:

-- once a company has been declared bankrupt, unsecured creditors and creditors with a general priority right are no longer permitted to take any action based on title to movables and immovables, or any enforcement action against the bankrupt company's assets.
+- once a company has been declared bankrupt, unsecured creditors and the creditors with a general priority right are no longer permitted to take any action based on title to moveables and immoveables, nor any enforcement action against the bankrupt company's assets.
 Actions may only be exercised against the insolvency receiver.

 The foregoing does not apply in the following cases: